blitzagency/ios-unity5/README.md

 This would not be possible without [www.the-nerd.be],  Frederik Jacques.
-All of the settings in the xcconfig file, the `UnityProjectInstall.sh` script and the project import are directly derieved from his work.
+All of the settings in the xcconfig file, the `UnityProjectRefresh.sh` script and the project import are directly derieved from his work.
 The video he made in the provided link is worth watching.